 Animal scientists typically conduct research on domestic farm animals.
 With a focus on food production, they explore animal genetics, nutrition, reproduction, diseases, growth, and development.
 They work to develop efficient ways to produce and process meat, poultry, eggs, and milk.
 Animal scientists may crossbreed animals to make them more productive or improve other characteristics.
 They advise farmers on how to upgrade housing for animals, lower animal death rates, increase growth rates, or otherwise increase the quality and efficiency of livestock.

 Food scientists and technologists use chemistry, biology, and other sciences to study the basic elements of food.
 They analyze the nutritional content of food, discover new food sources, and research ways to make processed foods safe and healthy.
 Food technologists generally work in product development, applying findings from food science research to develop new or better ways of selecting, preserving, processing, packaging, and distributing food.
-Some food scientists use nanotechnology—problem-solving techniques that work on an atomic scale—to develop sensors that can detect contaminants in food.
+Some food scientists use problem-solving techniques from nanotechnology—the science of manipulating matter on an atomic scale—to develop sensors that can detect contaminants in food.
 Other food scientists enforce government regulations, inspecting food-processing areas to ensure that they are sanitary and meet waste management standards.